HackZy01/CHROMA/README.md

 # MODDED B&W COLORWAY FOR SWITCH OLED MODEL
-Theme injector WILL not work, use the Themezer online tool, make sure to use common.json unless you want a huge white bar across your profile icon
+Theme injector WILL NOT work and will create a file too small, use the Themezer online tool, make sure to use common.json unless you want a huge white bar across your profile icon `NXTHEME must be >=341KB for it to be valid`

 -----------------